supuni9622/modelsnap/docs/IMPLEMENTATION_SUMMARY.md

   - Show consent request status if consent required

 #### 3. Frontend Image Display
-- ❌ Update frontend to use `previewImageUrl` for displaying generated images
+- ✅ Update frontend to use `previewImageUrl` for displaying generated images
-- ❌ Ensure all image previews use the watermarked endpoint
+- ✅ Ensure all image previews use the watermarked endpoint
+- ✅ History views now display watermarked images correctly

 ### Payout System Updates
 - ⚠️ Update payout system to use `availableBalance` instead of `royaltyBalance`